 - Animal health and animal welfare.

-In this context, the ENRD is establishing a Thematic Group (TG) on Sustainability Agreements which will:
+In this context, the ENRD established a Thematic Group (TG) on Sustainability Agreements which discussed how to:

 - Understand how sustainability agreements are currently framed and pursued (horizontally and vertically) through the food value chain.